-- A. Administration: The administrator or designee for the city of Star is charged with the implementation, administration, and enforcement of this chapter interpretation. - B. Interpretation: The decision of the administrator shall be valid in areas of interpretation and vagueness.
+A. Administration: The administrator or designee for the city of Star is charged with the implementation, administration, and enforcement of this chapter interpretation.
+In certain unique circumstances, the administrator may make interpretation and decisions regarding vagueness within this chapter.

+B. Interpretation: The decision of the administrator shall be valid in areas of interpretation and vagueness.
 Appeal of decisions of the administrator shall be made to the Star city council.